quex-tech/quex-v1-examples/tvl-emission/README.md

 ✅ Sequence #1 on arbitrum-sepolia | Total Paid: 0.0001908059 ETH (1908059 gas * avg 0.1 gwei)
 ```

-Remember the Contract Address value (0x48E5...E38CA in this example), as we will use it later.

-Set it as an environment variable for easier use:
+We'll need the deployed contract address (`0x48E5...E38CA` in this example) for further requests.
+Set it as an environment variable:

 ```shell
 export CONTRACT_ADDRESS=<DEPLOYED_CONTRACT_ADDRESS>
 ```

-## Make a request
+## Make a Request

-Make a request using the build-in script:
+After that, make a request using the built-in script:

 ```shell
 forge script script/Request.s.sol --broadcast
 ```

+## Check Your Balance

-Wait for a short period of time and check your balance - you shold get
+Wait for a short period of time and check your balance - you'll receive freshly minted `TVLT` tokens in the amount equivalent to the current TVL of the DyDx protocol!